 More info: Mourne Seafood

-This award-winning restaurant in Belfast’s Cathedral Quarter serves up an array of crowd pleasers from Northern Irish steak and fresh homemade pasta to delicious cheese boards and tarts of the day.
+This award-winning restaurant in Belfast’s Cathedral Quarter serves up an array of crowd-pleasers from Northern Irish steak and fresh homemade pasta to delicious cheese boards and tarts of the day.
 The long, narrow dining room has an open kitchen with a chic interior.
-The addition of outdoor and bar areas mean you can mix it up if you want to grab lunch in a more relaxed setting.
+The addition of outdoor and bar areas means you can mix it up if you want to grab lunch in a more relaxed setting.

 More info: Hadskis